Rohith-AI-HUB/JobTrackPro/README-DOCKER.md

 ## Development Workflow

 ### For Local Development (Recommended)
-1. Start MongoDB with Docker: `docker-compose -f docker-compose.dev.yml up -d`
+1. Create a `.env` file with your MongoDB Atlas connection string
 2. Run the app locally: `npm run dev`
 3. Make changes and see instant hot-reload
-4. Use Mongo Express at http://localhost:8081 to view database
+4. Use MongoDB Atlas UI to view database

 ### For Production Testing
 1. Start everything: `docker-compose up --build -d`